Convergence Rate of Efficient MCMC with Ancillarity-Sufficiency Interweaving Strategy for Panel Data Models: Real Data Analysis

+where $\mathcal{C}^{+}$ denotes a half-Cauchy distribution and $\boldsymbol{I}$ denotes the identity matrix.
+All parameters can be readily generated from their joint posterior distribution via a Gibbs sampler coupled with ASIS.
+See \cite{nakakita2023hierarchical} among others for more details on the sampling algorithm.

-\Cref{fig:fig_cigarette_acf,tab:mcse-comparison-cigarette} reports the empirical results.
+\cref{fig:fig_cigarette_acf,tab:mcse-comparison-cigarette} report the empirical results.
+First, we investigate the global mean $\mu_\alpha$.
 Across ACF and MCSE metrics, ASIS consistently outperforms SA and AA.
 The lower ACF and MCSE values for ASIS confirm its superior mixing and sampling efficiency on real data, consistent with the improvements observed in the simulation study.